pixelastic/pathfinder-society/README.md

 ## Automation

-This repository is configured with a GitHub Action to recrawl the PatfinderWiki every week and submit a Pull Request with the new changes.
-When this Pull Request is merged, another GitHub Action will release a new `patch` version of the module.
+This repository is configured to automatically publish a new version to npm every week if there is new data from the wiki.

-If the PR is not merged in one week, it will be updated with data from the most recent crawl until it is accepted.
+CircleCI is configured to run the `weeklyUpdate` job every Tuesday morning.
+This will regenerate the data.json file by recrawling the wiki.
+If the file contains changes from the previous version, it will commit it to the `weeklyUpdate` branch and create a Pull Request so I can manually review and merge it.

+If no changes are found, it will wait until the next week to try again.
+If an error occurs during the crawl, it will create an issue with the details of the error.

+The repository also holds a `onPullRequest` lambda function, deployed and hosted on Netlify.
+GitHub is configured to send a webhook to that lambda whenever a Pull Request is closed.

+The lambda then discard all irrelevant hooks, keeping only the ones that means that the previously explained `weeklyUpdate` PR has been merged.
+When that happens, it pings CircleCI to tell it to trigger the `automatedRelease` job.

+The `automatedRelease` job on CircleCI will build and release the latest version of the data as a new patch iteration.

 [1]: https://pathfinderwiki.com/wiki/Pathfinder_Wiki
 [2]: https://gamemaster.pixelastic.com/society/